74 years of the KATUSA program

 |0

-This work, 74 years of the KATUSA program [Image 2 of 2], by Mingyu Ju, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 74 years of the KATUSA program, by SSG Liseth Espinel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.